web-ridge/react-native-paper-dates/README.md

 [web_ridge](https://twitter.com/web_ridge)

 ## Donate
-Instead of spending all your money on a M1 Mac, give some to us so we can buy one.
+Instead of spending all your money on a M1 Mac, give it to us so we can buy one.

 [Donate with PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7B9KKQLXTEW9Q&source=url)